 something to seal the edges (lighter, woodburning tool, or seam sealant).

 Begin by setting your oven to 275.
 I use an oven thermometer just to double check my temp.
 Begin wrapping the ribbon onto a quarter inch dowel.
 I used 3/8 ribbon.
-I try to keep it strait, with no spaces and tight.
+I try to keep it straight, with no spaces and tight.
 Secure the ends with the clothespins.

 Place the ribbon wrapped dowels in a baking pan (I line mine with foil but this is just my preference) and place in preheated oven for 25 minutes.
 Be sure to set a timer, you don't want to forget about them ( I am speaking from experience here).